rsdoiel/scripttool/README.md

 scripttool
 ==========

-A tool for working with screenplay file formats (e.g. fdx, fountain, osf, FadeIn)
+A tool for working with screenplay file formats (e.g. fdx, fountain, osf, FadeIn).

 Converting to fountain format
 -----------------------------